AugurProject/augur/packages/augur-core/README.md

 - sandbox.py -- used for testing miscellaneous Solidity behaviors
 - reporting -- contains tests for reporting purposes.
 - trading -- contains tests for trading purposes.
+- libraries -- tests for the libraries we use.
+Include Token tests, math, and various utility contracts
 - solidity_test_helpers -- small contracts to help run tests.
-- test_mutex.py -- tests mutex functionalities.
-- test_helpers.py -- tests safeMath and assertNoValue macros.
 - test_legacyRep.py -- tests for legacyRepToken's functionalities.
 - utils.py -- contains useful functions for testing, such as conversion between different data types.
 - wcl-in-python.py -- contains functions for making and taking various types of bids.